 Selenium is a mineral found in soil and certain foods.

 It’s considered a trace mineral, meaning your body only needs tiny amounts of it.
 Nevertheless, getting enough selenium in your diet is important.

-A 100-gram serving of salmon provides 59–67% of the RDI of selenium, a mineral involved in protecting bone health, improving thyroid function and reducing the risk of cancer.
+A 3.5-ounce (100-gram) serving of salmon provides 75–85% of the DV of selenium, a mineral that may support bone health, improve thyroid function, and protect against cancer.

 Astaxanthin is a compound linked to several powerful health effects.
-As a member of the carotenoid family of antioxidants, astaxanthin gives salmon its red pigment.
+As a member of the carotenoid family of antioxidants, astaxanthin gives salmon its signature red hue.

-In addition, astaxanthin is believed to work with salmon’s omega-3 fatty acids to protect the brain and nervous system from inflammation (
+In addition, astaxanthin is believed to work with the omega-3 fatty acids found in salmon to protect the brain and nervous system against inflammation (

 What’s more, astaxanthin may even help prevent skin damage and help you look younger.